oSoWoSo/prometheus/README.md

 - Tools to perform forensic analysis, brute-force/offline attacks, or memory extraction.
 - Knowledge of user's online footprints (e.g., social media)

-### Security Goals

-- Confidentiality: prevent unauthorized access to primary data.
-- Plausible deniability: present believable decoy data that satisfies coercion without revealing primary assets.
-- Integrity: ensure device OS and software have not been tampered with.
-- Availability: maintain legitimate access to data for the rightful user.

 ### Assumptions

 - User can choose and implement strong, well-vetted cryptographic algorithms and key management.